An atlas of K3 surfaces with finite automorphism group: Rank 6 lattices

-has square $2$ and $D_{2}A_{j}=0$ if and only if $j\in\{1,\dots,5\}$, moreover $D_{2}A_{6}=1$.
-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The K3 surface $X$ is the double cover of $\PP^{2}$ branched over a sextic curve which is the union of a line $L$ and a smooth quintic $Q$ such that $L\cup Q$ has normal crossings. \end{prop}
+\begin{prop} The K3 surface $X$ is the double cover of $\,\PP^{2}$ branched over a sextic curve which is the union of a line $L$ and a smooth quintic $Q$ such that $L\cup Q$ has normal crossings. \end{prop}

 The divisor $D_{2}$ is the pull-back of the line $L$.
-The $6$ $(-2)$-curves on $X$ comes from the pull-back of the line and the $5$ exceptional divisors above the nodes.
-The moduli space of such K3 surfaces is unirational.
+The six $(-2)$-curves on $X$ come from the pull-backs of the line and the five exceptional divisors above the nodes.
+Conversely, the six $\cu$-curves on a K3 surface which is the minimal desingularization of the double cover of the plane branched over the union of a line and a quintic necessarily have the same dual graph.
+The moduli space of K3 surfaces with $\NS X)=U(2)\oplus\mathbf{D}_{4}$ is unirational.

-\subsection{The lattice $U\oplus\mathbf{D}_{4}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{D}_{4}}$}